EReeves/Nez/README.md

 ##  Fork Notes
 This fork is used by me personally, I update it to work with the latest Monogame dev nugget package every now and then.
+It also uses Microsoft C# naming conventions where possible.
 Nez currently only supports Monogame 3.5.

+### Unstable
+There may be bugs caused by the bulk renaming, though they should hopefully all be squashed.
+If you want a stable version use the official fork.

 ### Inconclusive summary of changes

 - Support for Monogame 3.7.x
 - Updated naming conventions to fit Microsoft standards.
-- There may be removal of components I dislike, unless someone wants it.
 - Several properties on components have been made public for ease of use. e.g. DebugConsole.IsOpen
+- Namespaces reflect directory structure more closely.

 -------